 Sorry for the sarcasm, but we see this a lot in poorly designed school WLAN'sand trust us when we say you’re not going to like the results.

-All access points share the same frequency with all of the client devices.
-This means that by adding more AP’s in the same frequency (meaning they can see each other) will lower your capacity.
+All-access points share the same frequency with all of the client devices.
+This means that adding more AP’s in the same frequency (meaning they can see each other) will lower your capacity.

 Myth 4 - Your Wireless Network Must Support Your Legacy Devices